hetelek/webrtc-tester/README.md

 ## Webrtc Tester

-Webrtc tester is a simple tool that allows you to connect 2 webrtc clients and send messages over a data channel.
+webrtc-tester is a simple tool that allows you to connect 2 webrtc clients and send messages over a data channel.

 ## Usage
 1. Start signaling server